On Typesetting Engines: A Programmer's Perspective

 Not all typesetting engines have built-in support for font pairing but this is essential for PPResume to provide native support for multi languages.

-In summary, the nuances of character sets, cultural conventions and technical challenges contribute to the greater complexity of typesetting CJK languages compared to Indo-European languages.
+In summary, the insanely huge size of CJK character sets, cultural nuances and technical challenges contribute to the greater complexity of typesetting CJK languages compared to Latin script languages.

 HTML & CSS